Help Design Whitby Parks, Playgrounds, And Trails

 Project updates will be posted here as they become available.

 In the meantime, progress continues in the area.
-A new trail connection from Rossland Road to Bonacord Avenue began construction in October 2024 and is expected to open in late summer 2025.
+A new trail connection from Rossland Road to Bonacord Avenue began construction in October 2024 and is expected to open in summer 2026.
 This trail will improve access to Des Newman WhitBEE Park, located approximately 1 km south of the West Whitby Holdings Local Park site, and will enhance connectivity for residents.

 Community engagement for West Whitby Holdings Local Park took place from April 29 to May 20, 2024.
 Feedback received during this period was used to help finalize the park design.